s0enke/ruempler.eu/source/_posts/aurora-xtrabackup.md

 aws s3 cp /tmp/dumpidump/ s3://my-database-dumps/aurora-$(date +%s)/ --recursive
 ```

-Then, one can create an Aurora cluster from that:
+Then, one can create an Aurora cluster from that backup in S3:

 ```
 DB_CLUSTER_IDENTIFIER="aurora-$(date +%s)"